 - There is a bump on the nasal bridge in profile view

-- your nose seems too wide from the front view
+- your nose seems too long or too wide from the front view

 - The tip of your nose droops or plunges

-- The tip of your nose is large and distinct
+- The tip of your nose is disproportionately large, poorly defined, and/or indistinct

-- Your nostrils seem large and flared out to the sides
+- Your nostrils seem large and/or flared out to the sides

 - Your nose appears irregular, off to one side, bent, or crooked